John Glenn, the 1st American to orbit Earth, has died at 95

 Before he gained fame orbiting the world, he was a fighter pilot in two wars, and as a test pilot, he set a transcontinental speed record.
 He later served 24 years in the Senate from Ohio.
 A rare setback was a failed 1984 run for the Democratic presidential nomination.

-His long political career enabled him to return to space in the shuttle Discovery at age 77 in 1998, a cosmic victory lap that he relished and turned into a teachable moment about growing old.
+His long political career enabled him to return to space in the shuttle Discovery in 1998, a cosmic victory lap that he relished and turned into a teachable moment about growing old.
 He holds the record for the oldest person in space.

 More than anything, Glenn was the ultimate and uniquely American space hero: a combat veteran with an easy smile, a strong marriage of 70 years and nerves of steel.
-Schools, a space center and the Columbus airport were named after him.
+Schools, a space center and the Columbus, Ohio, airport were named after him.
 So were children.

 The Soviet Union leaped ahead in space exploration by putting the Sputnik 1 satellite in orbit in 1957, and then launched the first man in space, cosmonaut Yuri Gagarin, in a 108-minute orbital flight on April 12, 1961.
 After two suborbital flights by Alan Shepard Jr. and Gus Grissom, it was up to Glenn to be the first American to orbit the Earth.